harvyml/meli/README.md

 ### Redux

 Redux is used to inject an initial state directly to the component `MainProduct.js` for boosting performance and saving the need to fetch the API but it can also be used to create reducers and manage the state of the App as it scales.

+### Styling

+Sass was used to create the styling for the application as required in the test specifications.

 ## Git flow